sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 The benefits of barrel files are too minor to justify their use, so I recommend avoiding them.

-One type of barrel files I particularly dislike is those that export a single component solely to allow importing it as `./components/button` instead of `./components/button/button`.
+One type of barrel files I especially dislike is those that export a single component just to allow importing it as `./components/button` instead of `./components/button/button`.

 {#hydrated}